 Parent / Student Directory

-The Southwest High School PTSA is pleased to announce that we're moving to a secure online system for the SWHS Student and Family directory this year.
+The Southwest High School PTSA is pleased to announce that we moved to a secure online system for the SWHS Student and Family directory last year.
 The directory is available online and has many convenient features such as mobile access, searching, creating a favorites list, showing maps, and printing custom versions.

 Simply click on this link to create an an account and review your family's data.
 Make any changes and save to update.
 Within a few days you should receive an email confirmation with login information.
 You can then access the directory by logging in at http://myschoolanywhere.com.